EPFL-Center-for-Imaging/napari-rembg/README.md

 ## Installation

 You can install `napari-rembg` via [pip].

-If you are planning to use your local machine for the predictions (most users):
+If you wish to use your local machine for the predictions (most users):
-~

     pip install "napari-rembg[local]"

 If you wish to generate predictions from a [web api](#running-the-segmentation-via-a-web-api), go for a minimal install: